migueln1987/Mimik-1/Docs/mimikMockAPI.md

 Tapes; filter new (unknown) calls into the tape.<br>
 Mocks; filter calls to known mocks.<br>

-Note: Including filtering data in a mock request, which is going to an existing tape, will apply the filter only to the mock.
+Note: Including filtering data in a mock request, which will use an existing tape, will apply the filter only to the mock plus append the tape's filters.
 <br>

 | Param | Type   | Default| Action |
 |-------|--------|--------|--------|